top of page

 The noun 'inequality' has its roots in the Latin language.
 It is formed from the Latin word 'inequalitas,' which is a combination of 'in' (meaning 'not') and 'aequalis' (meaning 'equal').
 Thus, the etymology of 'inequality' conveys the idea of a lack of equality or fairness.
 Originally, it described the state or condition of being unequal in various aspects, such as the distribution of resources, opportunities, rights, or privileges among individuals or groups within a society.
 Over time, the term has evolved to encompass the broader concept of disparities and lack of fairness in society, making it a central term in discussions about social justice and equity.

-Quiz: Find the meaning of the noun inequality:
+Find the correct meaning of the noun inequality:

 Try Again!